Sports Funding Reports

 Where does the money come from?

 Sports Funding is allocated to schools based on the number of children on roll (Years 1-6) plus an additional flat rate.
-It has been indicated that schools will receive this funding for two academic years (13/14 and 14/15).
-Because the funding has been allocated for academic years rather than financial years, the funding allocation goes across 3 financial years (April to April).
+Initially it was anticipated that schools would receive this funding for two academic years (13/14 and 14/15), but this has been extended, although there is currently no firm indication of how long the funding will continue.
+The funding allocation goes across the financial year.
+(April to April).

 The level of the Sports Funding in the financial year 13/14 was £5,948.